On this page we are going to explore the letters of the piano keys.

 STEP 1 - To the immediate left of every set of two black keys the white key is "C".

-STEP 2 - To the immediate left of every set of two black keys the white key is "F".
+STEP 2 - To the immediate left of every set of three black keys the white key is "F".

 The illustrations below should help you.